Drought and rainfall

 Information about the data

-Definition: Climate station data of the number of days per year in SMD from around New Zealand was sourced from the National Institute of Water and Atmospheric Research (NIWA).
+Definition: The number of days per year where soil moisture deficit exceeded the thresholds used by NIWA to indicate severe and extreme dryness was counted for each year by TA.
 One climate station was selected per territorial authority, based on their proximity to the population-weighted centroid of each TA (2018 Census data).
 The number of dry days was counted for each year by TA.
 Only years with more than 90% of valid data were counted.
-Data was compared to the most recent Climate Normal Period, 1981-2010, where the 30-year average acts as a benchmark against which more recent observations can be compared to.
+Data was compared to the most recent Climate Normal Period, 1991-2020, where the 30-year average acts as a benchmark against which more recent observations can be compared to.

 Annual amount of rainfall, and number of days with extreme rainfall